BOOK THE TICKET

 Reservations* for the Cenacolo Museum will open every three months.

-(*Tuesday, March 14 starting at 12 noon, tickets related to admission for the months of May, June and July 2023 will go on sale through the usual purchasing channels)
+(*On Tuesday, June 18, starting at 12 noon, tickets for the August-September-October 2024 quarter will go on sale through the usual purchasing channels)